eko/pihole-exporter/README.md

 ### Download binary

-You can also download the latest version of the binary built for your architecture here:
+You can download the latest version of the binary built for your architecture here:

 * Architecture **i386** [
     [Darwin](https://github.com/eko/pihole-exporter/releases/latest/download/pihole_exporter-darwin-386) /